camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/kafka.md

 ## Prerequisites

-To use the **Kafka Producer Connector**, you need to have a Kafka instance with configured bootstrap server.
+To use the **Kafka Producer Connector**, you must have a Kafka instance with a configured bootstrap server.

 :::note
 Use Camunda secrets to avoid exposing your sensitive data as plain text.
 To learn more, see [managing secrets](/components/console/manage-clusters/manage-secrets.md).